Harshaan-Chugh/CalculatorGUI/README.md

 ## Overview

-The CalculatorGUI project is a powerful calculator application with a graphical user interface (GUI) built using Java AWT / Swing.
+The CalculatorGUI project is a powerful and accurate calculator application with a graphical user interface (GUI) built using Java AWT / Swing.
 It supports basic arithmetic operations along with several additional mathematical functions.
 The project includes the following classes:

 1. `CalculatorGUI` - The main GUI class for the calculator.
 2. `Calculator` - A utility class that handles expression parsing, conversion to postfix notation, and evaluation.